 Howth as a tourist attraction

-One of the main attractions for Howth was bathing which was presumed to have noteworthy healing powers.
-One of the first tenants in Earlscliffe, Pauline McClintock-Bunbury, was supposedly attracted to the property because of the bathing.
+One of the main tourist attractions for Howth was bathing, which was presumed to have noteworthy healing powers. in fact, one of the first tenants in Earlscliffe, Pauline McClintock-Bunbury, was supposedly attracted to the property because of the bathing.

 Increase in residential properties

-The better communications also meant that it was quicker and safer to travel to Dublin, and with this, the number of residential properties started to grow during the 19th Century.
+The better roads and transport links also meant that it was quicker and safer to travel or commute to Dublin, and with this, the number of residential properties in Howth started to grow during the 19th Century.

-A lot of these houses were built primarily as summer residences for the rich and famous, with the majority being built on the Hill of Howth overlooking Dublin Bay.
-Earlscliffe was built around this time.
+A lot of these houses were built primarily as summer residences for the rich and famous, most of whom had their main residencies in Dublin.
+Many of these summer houses were built on the south side of the Hill of Howth overlooking Dublin Bay.
+Earlscliffe was built around this time, presumably as a summer house..

 The Tram arrives

-One of the challenges of living on the south side of the Hill of Howth was that the roads were not great on this side of the hill.
-There had been talk of a tramway in Howth as far back as 1883, but in those days there was only horse power or possibly steam power, which was unsuitable for Howth due to the steep gradients.
+One of the challenges of living on the south side of the Hill of Howth was that the roads were not great due to the gradients.
+There had been talk of a tramway in Howth as far back as 1883, but in those days there was only horse power or possibly steam power, which was unsuitable for this side of Howth due to the steep gradients.

-However, by the end of the 19th century, electric traction arrived and on the 17th June 1901 the tram line from Sutton to the Howth Summit was opened, with the final leg of the tram line from the Summit to Howth railway station opening on the 1st August 1901.
+However, by the end of the 19th century, electric traction arrived.
+On the 17th June 1901 the tram line from Sutton to the Howth Summit was opened, with the final leg of the tram line from the Summit to Howth railway station opening on the 1st August 1901.

-There was even a request stop for Earlscliffe.
-One of the previous tenants mentioned that the tram drivers would drop them off at the Earlscliffe stop and then wait for them to get safely to Earlscliffe and flash the home lights before heading off up or down the hill!
+On the tram route, there was even a request stop for Earlscliffe.
+One of the previous tenants mentioned that the tram would drop them off at the Earlscliffe stop and then the driver would wait for them to get safely down to Earlscliffe House and for them to flash the home lights before the tram then headed off up or down the hill.

 When the Howth Tram opened in 1901, this was expected to grow the population even further.
 This growth did happen, but it wasn't because of the tram.

-It is interesting to read the population statistics for Howth over the last almost two centuries as they demonstrate the high growth in this period.
+It is interesting to read the population statistics for Howth over the last almost two centuries as they demonstrate the high growth in this period (see graph below).

 Here are some thoughts on the graph and figures:

-- Interesting that there was no real decrease in the population during the famine years (1845 to 1850).
+- It is interesting that there was no real decrease in the population of Howth during the famine years (1845 to 1850).
 Maybe this was due to the availability of large quantities of fish? .

-- Some might think that the decrease in the 80s was partly related to the Pope's visit in 1979 when he preached against contraception and abortion!
-However, it is more likely that the drop in population was linked to the sharp rise in unemployment at that time!
+- However, the decrease in the 1980s was not related to the Pope's visit in 1979 when he preached against contraception!
+It is more likely that the drop in population was linked to the sharp rise in unemployment at that time, which resulted in mass emigration.

-In 1999, Fingal County Council recognised the exceptional character of Howth by making the Howth Special Amenity Area Order.
+In 1999, Fingal County Council recognised the exceptional character of Howth by making the Howth Special Amenity Area Order (SAAO).
 The Order protects many of the special qualities of the area and aims to preserve and enhance the character and special features of Howth.
 The Howth Order was confirmed by the Minister for the Environment on 16th May 2000.
-Earlscliffe gardens are included in this order.
+The Earlscliffe gardens are included in this order.

 As the 21st century progresses, Howth population has steadied at over 8,000 people.
 Even the recession in 2008 didn't seem to affect the numbers.

-The harbour has major plans for improvements, with suggested upgrades to the east pier, and works have started to the middle pier with the "provision of an additional 120m of trawler berths".
+The harbour has major plans for improvements, with suggested upgrade to the west pier, and works have completed on the middle pier with the "provision of an additional 120 metres of trawler berths".

 Other significant events and Howth trivia